magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 The room was alive.
 A few students were in the middle of a scene, voices loud, arms flung wide in absurd gestures.
 Others laughed from the sidelines, calling out prompts, encouraging with playful shouts.
 The air was warm, humid with energy, their faces open, their bodies unafraid to look ridiculous.
 Compared to the stiff rows of her lecture hall, the difference was dizzying.

 **Joseph**, the president of the improv club, stepped forward, his grin disarming, his voice a booming invitation that seemed to sweep her into the circle before she had a chance to retreat. **Bella**, a first-year computer science student who had only recently joined, mirrored the welcome, her expression unguarded, her presence calm but confident.
 They felt—different.
-Less like students burdened with grades and futures, more like people who had found a space where they could simply exist.
+Less like students burdened with grades and futures, more like people who had found a space where they could *simply exist*.

-For a brief, impossible moment, Lucy felt it: the thought that perhaps this was where she belonged, that this chaotic, reckless laughter was the world she had been missing all along.
-The thought bloomed—and then, frightened by its own daring, she crushed it quickly, burying it under the weight of duty.
+For a brief, impossible moment, Lucy felt it: the thought that perhaps this was where she belonged, that this chaotic, reckless laughter was the world she had been missing out all along.
+The thought bloomed—and then, frightened by its own daring, she crushed it quickly.

 But by then, it was too late.
 Somehow she was inside the circle, Joseph already in character as the booming landlord, Bella slipping easily into the role of a nosy neighbour, and Lucy herself—awkward, trembling—cast as the poor tenant who could not pay her rent.